michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 * keyword and named entity extraction

-<b>Natural Language Processing</b> - text analytics, speech and translation, language understanding.
+# Natural Language Processing - text analytics, speech and translation, language understanding.
 * Interpret spoken language and synthesize speech e.g Sentiment determination, extract key phrases or summarize meeting
 * speech to text or text to speech
 * translate - natural language processing can translate spoken or written text between languages.
 You can talk in english and it will be translated to Polish.